Webinar:-Step into the future of Next-Generation Testing by learning to accelerate your testing with AI in our webinar Register Now !

 While writing a new test case a tester can share test data wherever applicable to be used for the Test Case within the test case description or add with the specific test case step.
 This will save time as there is no need to look for the test data anywhere else.

-If the values are to be verified then testers can specify the value range or describe what values are to be tested for a particular field.
-Choose a few values from each class which will give good coverage for your test.
 It’s better not to mention the real test data value but the type of data which is required to run the test.
 In projects where multiple teams use the test data and it keeps changing, mentioning only the type of data will be a wise choice.

 Use a test management tool to manages your test cases instead of using a spreadsheet.
 There are many test management tools that can be used to organize the test cases in one place which will increase the productivity of the team.